We are a vibrant all-girls' boarding and day school that has been offering girl-centric education for more than a century.

 The Annual Report to the Synod, endorsed by the Uniting Church, aims to report on the advancements of the College.

-- 2017 Adolescent Success Award for Exemplary Community Connections in Middle Years
+- 2017 Adolescent Success Award for Exemplary Community Connections in Years 7-9

 - 2016 Uniting Church Interfaith Award for our partnership with the Australian Islamic College